winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 It turns out the issues I've described above (like checking for errors in your code, and automatically generating code for you) are the kinds of problems that **compilers** are perfect for!

-We don't have a proposal available yet, but it's possible in a future version of Wing, the language could have built-in support for safe and easy `Lazy` usage:
+We don't have an RFC available yet, but it's possible in a future version of Wing, the language could have built-in support for safe and easy `Lazy` usage:

 ```js
 // in Wing...